 To dedicate one’s life to aligning and enacting the principles and practices communitarian union is a truly courageous revolutionary act of creativity, love and play.
 In the words of Gustav Landauer, ‘The way to create a community that encompasses the entire world, leads not outward but inward.
 We must realize that we do not just perceive the world, but that we are the world.’

-In the second year of association, and beyond, communitarians rise to greet the rising of the sun with the intent to recommit to integrating and evolving communitarian values and missions within their lives and communal participation.
-Within communitarian circles, this daily observance is called the ‘restatement of mission’ and is usually carried out at twice daily, at sunrise and sunset.
+In the second year of association, and beyond, communitarians rise to greet the rising sun with the intent to recommit to integrating and evolving communitarian values and missions within their lives and communal participation.
+Within communitarian circles, this daily observance is called the ‘restatement of mission’ and is usually carried out twice daily – at sunrise and again at sunset.

-The observance is a reminder of the communitarian union constitution that lays out the principles and practices for creating and sustaining new societies founded on the principles and practice of peace, grown from ‘common wealth’ shared prosperity, established in both our personal lives, as well as, through contributions made to the progression of these values throughout the wider world.
+The observance is a reminder of the communitarian union constitution that lays out the principles and practices for creating and sustaining new societies founded on peace grown from ‘common wealth’ shared prosperity established in both our personal lives, as well as, through contributions made to the progression of these values throughout the wider world.

 The central mission of communitarians is to unite in progression toward establishing functional unions committed to creating the conditions where total honesty and transparency between individuals and group interplay, are nourished, nurtured and protected.
-The principles and practice of valuing freedom and security as well as justice and fairness, are central components of our individual and collective missions that give rise to the participation of each individual in the self-realisation of each other.
+The principles and practice of valuing freedom and security as well as justice and fairness, are central components of our individual and collective missions that give rise to the contribution of each individual to the self-realisation and personal progression of each other.

 Communitarians utilize their personal mission statements as a guiding light to help keep them motivated and on track.
 Before committing their time or energy to a project or even relationship, communitarians refer to the mission statement as a compass to find out whether the intended project or even relationship, aligns with their values, goals and overall objectives to achieve personal progression as well as serve the advancement of the communitarian unions.
 If the answer is no, it is then an easy decision to let the offer pass, and move onto areas that are more in alignment with progressing along the path to achieving their personal goals as well as contributing to the development and progress of the communal union missions.